mapbox/mapbox.js/API.md

       layer: TILE_LAYER,

       // if present, like you would create with mapbox.markers()
       markers: MARKERS_LAYER
     }

 ## mapbox.auto(element, url [, callback])

-Automatically load and create a map with sensible defaults.
+Load and create a map with sensible defaults.

-**Arguments:**
+_Arguments:_

 * `element` must be the `id` of an element on the page, or an element itself.
 Typically maps are created within `<div>` elements
 * `url` must be a TileJSON URL, the id of a MapBox map, multiple IDs and URLs in an array.
 * `callback` if specified, receives the map as its first argument, and the same object as `mapbox.load` as the second argument.
 It is called after all resources have been loaded and the map is complete.

-**Returns** `undefined`: this is an asynchronous function without a useful return value.
+_Returns_ `undefined`: this is an asynchronous function without a useful return value.

 **Example:**